-A nice park built around the springs, perfect for a morning stroll.
-Some really cute statues of Betong’s famous chickens, ridden by a colourful costumed character (?)
+There is nice park built around the springs, perfect for families taking a morning stroll.
+You’ll find a couple of cute statues of Betong’s famous chickens, ridden by the town’s local mascot.

-We arrived there around noon so it was pretty hot, but there were several kids taking a full-body soak.
-Everyone else sat around the edges and dipped their legs into the water.
-The weather + hot water had us sweating in seconds, lol.
-Unfortunately I don’t think the springs are open at night so it’s best to come in the morning.
+We arrived there around noon so it was pretty hot, but there were several kids taking a full-body soak at the main pool, which even had ‘naga’ shaped fountains spewing water.
+Most visitors sat around the edges of the pool and dipped their legs in.
+The weather and the hot water had us sweating in seconds.
+Unfortunately, the springs are not open at night, so the best time to visit is in the morning when temperatures are slightly cooler.

 There was another pool adjacent to the one we were soaking our feet in but that was not open to the public since the temperatures are extremely hot.
-There was also a small well where you could cook eggs (!), which are sold by a local vendor.
+There was also a small well where you could cook eggs in water that reaches up to 70 degrees Celcius!
+Local vendors cook these eggs and sell them on the spot.

 BETONG HOT SPRINGS